inventree/InvenTree/docs/docs/start/docker_dev.md

 If you are creating the initial database, you need to create an admin (superuser) account for the database.
 Run the command below, and follow the prompts:

+!!! info "Containers must be running"
+    For the `invoke superuser` command to execute properly, ensure you have run the `docker compose up -d` command.

 ```
 docker compose run inventree-dev-server invoke superuser
 ```